TahuTech/zmk-artsey/README.md

 Also, update the `.github/workflows/build.yml` file for the new board being submitted.

-Note: This repo is setup with github actions so you *can* work directly via GitHub Actions similar to how the ZMK documentation outlines.
+Note: This repo is setup with github actions so you _can_ work directly via GitHub Actions similar to how the ZMK documentation outlines.

 ## Licensing

 Unless otherwise stated all source code is licensed under the [Apache 2 License](LICENSE-APACHE-2.0.txt).

 Unless otherwise stated the non source code contents of this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE-CC-Attribution-NonCommercial-ShareAlike-4.0-International.txt)

+for tahutech repo